-INDICATOR LAMPS

-LAMP INDICATES CONDITION (3) (3) Cruise Control Status Amber Lamp: Cruise control is enabled, but not set.
+INDICATOR LAMPS LAMP INDICATES CONDITION C,C Cruise Control Status Amber Lamp: Cruise control is enabled, but not set.
 When flashing, a cruise control related fault exists.
 Green Lamp: Cruise control is set to the desired speed.
-Read the safety and operation procedures before using cruise control. + + Turn Signals One arrow flashes when the corresponding turn signal is activated.
+Read the safety and operation procedures before using cruise control.
+See page 90.
+Turn Signals One arrow flashes when the corresponding turn signal is activated.
 Both arrows flash when the hazard signal is activated.
 If there is a problem in the signal system, the lamps will flash at twice the normal rate. МРН Vehicle Speed When standard mode is selected, speed displays in miles per hour. km/h When metric mode is selected, speed displays in kilometers per hour.
-I D High Beam The headlight switch is set to high beam.
+ID High Beam The headlight switch is set to high beam.
 This indicator will flash if there is a problem with the low or high beam light.

 LAMP INDICATES CONDITION Ν Neutral The transmission is in neutral and the power switch is ON.
-Low Fuel This lamp illuminates when approximately 1 gal (3.8 L) of fuel remains in the fuel tank.
+Low Fuel This lamp illuminates when approximately one gallon (3.8 liters) of fuel remains in the fuel tank.
 The LCD Display will switch into a Low Fuel Mileage Counter Mode to provide the rider with mileage tracking from the time the indicator was activated.
-S Sidestand Light The sidestand light will turn on anytime the sidestand is down.
-Engine Hot This lamp illuminates to indicate an overheated engine.
-If the indicator flashes, a severe overheating condition exists. $\wedge$ Chassis Fault The alert symbol illuminates if a chassis fault occurs.
+S Sidestand Light The sidestand light will turn on anytime the sidestand is down. \triangle Chassis Fault The alert symbol illuminates if a chassis fault occurs.
+(1) Tire Pressure Monitoring System (TPMS) The TPMS indicator illuminates if low tire pressure is detected.
+It will also illuminate along with the Low Battery Voltage indicator when TPMS battery power is low, requiring service.